jamestomasino/labs.tomasino.org/content/post/flash-as3-runtime-font-manager.md

 This file gives an example of how to embed the Arial font into a swf.
 I've included both the regular and bold type faces here to show you that they can be stored with the same "fontName", which is pretty handy.
-Obviously, you can ommit one or the other, or include italic, bold-italic, or whatever else by using the same method.
+Obviously, you can omit one or the other, or include italic, bold-italic, or whatever else by using the same method.
 Once you publish this, just put the swf into the location you defined in the Extension class.
 Oh, and by the way, U+0000-U+007E is the basic character set